backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 ```

 ![](/images/math_ML_imgs/model_scores.png)

 ![](/images/math_ML_imgs/output_43_1.png)

-Logistic Regession and Random Forest seem to be the best two classifiers.
-Both scored over 65% accuracy right out of the box with default parameters, minimal data cleaning, and no feature selection.
+Logistic Regession and Random Forest seem to be the best two classifiers for the dataset.
+Both scored over 65% accuracy right out of the box with default parameters and no feature selection.